Cylinders as Left Invariant CMC Surfaces in $\operatorname{Sol}_3$ and $E(\kappa,\tau)$-Spaces Diffeomorphic to $\mathbb{R}^3$: Invariant mcH -cylinders whose axis is a geodesic with geodesic projection in E(k,t) -spaces with k<=0

-We specialize to $x(t)=t$ and $h(t)=y(t)$, i.e. we are considering vertical graphs over $\gamma$.
-For these vertical graphs over $\gamma$ we study the ODE for constant mean curvature: \begin{Prop} Let $H$ be in $\R$.
+We specialise to $x(t)=t$ and $h(t)=y(t)$, that is, we are considering vertical graphs over $\beta$.
+For these vertical graphs over $\beta$ we study the ODE for constant mean curvature: \begin{Prop} Let $H\in\R$.
 There exists a smooth function $F\colon\R^2\to\R$ such that the invariant surface